danielomesi/danielomesi/README.md

 I care about building software that works well and makes a real impact.

-Ready to join a team where I can grow and contribute from day one.

 ## 🛠 Skills

 **Languages:** C, C++, C#, Java, Python, JavaScript, TypeScript, HTML, CSS